 The Best Cuban Desserts And Sweet Food In Cuba

 I don’t really have a sweet tooth, but some of the most interesting food in Cuba is sweet so I gave it a go.

 Cubans love ice cream.
 I often saw them walking around with the most inviting cones, and I admit I wanted to stalk them to ask where they got them.
 Yet, the only time I actually had ice cream in Cuba was in Camaguey, at Cornelia.
 Cubans love this ice cream chain, but I admit that I wasn’t too impressed with it.
 As far as sweet food in Cuba goes, I wouldn’t recommend it.

 Again, one of the Cuban dishes that can be found in all of Central America.
 Maduros are ripe plantains are slowly cooked in oil until they become caramelized.
 They become sticky, sugary, moist and simply delicious.
 I love them at breakfast.

 Much like ice cream, churros can be found anywhere in Cuba, to the point that I thought it was the ultimate Cuban food in terms of desert.
-It is a very simple dough made with eggs, flour and little else, then fried until crispy yet moist, sprinkled with sugar and / or chocolate sauce.
+It is a very simple dough made with eggs, flour and little else, then deep-fried until crispy yet moist, sprinkled with sugar and / or chocolate sauce.
 It’s addictive.

 Flan is common in all of Latin America, and when it comes to dessert, it’s considered one of the best Cuban dishes.
 It’s made of milk, eggs, sugar cooked together then cooled until solid.
 It’s usually topped with caramel sauce.